 If you have ever brought ranunculus home- you know the struggle with some of those delicate blooms and stems.
 They are often broken just under the head -and add that to the ranunculus issue of getting a tad ‘slimy’ for lack of a better word.

 Peonies are notorious for not wanting to open sometimes.
-Maybe it is just a batch of them here or there- but sometimes they are really just not going to open.
+Maybe it is just a batch of them here or there but anytime a peony doesn’t open is a bummer in my book.
 I have heard that those pesky ants that you can find on them often are needed to help them open- but not sure if that is just a rumor.
-Regardless though- when you get a big beautiful bunch of peonies that stall out and instead of opening fully – start to turn brown- it is super frustrating.
+Regardless though- when you get a big beautiful bunch of peonies that stall out and instead of opening fully start to turn brown- it is super frustrating.
 I have found a couple things that help encourage them.

 - Place them in warm water.
 Not hot.
 Not too much- but just a bit warmer than you normally would.